-In the days of COVID-19, device hygiene and cleanliness are becoming more and more of a concern.
+In the days of an ongoing pandemic, device hygiene and cleanliness are becoming more and more of a concern.
 It is important to know when and how to clean your devices as well as how to prevent your devices from getting dirty in the first place.
 From practical cleaning with microfiber cloths to more expensive options like UV light cleaners, find out what actually works and what not to do while cleaning your device.

 But if you’ve already learned all about disinfecting your personal devices, why not check out this How to Work from Home: A 2020 Guide to Remote Work.

 The truth is our phones are dirty.
 We touch our phones nearly constantly and anything we touch with our hands might find its way onto our phones.
 Not to mention phones seem to be such a part of us, that they tend to slip under the radar when it comes to cleanliness.
 Let’s get into what device hygiene actually means.

 What is Device Hygiene?